Reginald Blomfield: Design work

 The heyday of Blomfield's practice, between 1885 and 1914, was dominated by the construction of new country houses and the renovation and extension of existing ones on the most generous scale.
 Notable among these works are the alteration of Apethorpe Palace, Northamptonshire (1906-09);Chequers, Buckinghamshire (mostly 1909–12), Heathfield Park, Sussex (1896–1910) and Brocklesby Park, Lincolnshire (1898–1910).
 The completely new buildings are mostly slightly smaller but still substantial; houses such as Wittington House at Medmenham, Buckinghamshire in 1897; Caythorpe Court, Lincolnshire; Moundsmere Manor.
 Hampshire; or Wretham Hall, Norfolk.
 Much of this work was carried out in a manner inspired by Blomfield's studies of both English and French Renaissance styles.
 Blomfield's fairly numerous university and commercial buildings also included a number of prestigious commissions, including the college buildings for Lady Margaret Hall, Oxford and the United Universities Club in London.
 He played a major part in the completion of the Quadrant on Regent Street, London when Richard Norman Shaw withdrew from the project.
 The First World War put an end to the type of building projects on which he had been engaged, and after it ended in 1919 his practice never returned to its former size.
-He was sixty-five in 1921, but continued working at a gradually decreasing pace into his late 70s, producing a large number of war memorials in the 1920s, including the Menin Gate at Ypres.
-His last major project was the reconstruction of 4 Carlton Gardens, London, in 1932.
+He was sixty-five in 1921, but continued working at a gradually decreasing pace into his late 70s, producing a large number of war memorials in the 1920s, including the Menin Gate in Ypres.

+The Electricity (Supply) Act 1926 created a government body called the Central Electricity Board (CEB).
+The following year the CEB asked Blomfield to judge a competition to find a suitable design for the Transmission tower, which would be used to support overhead power lines.
+He chose the lattice design, submitted by the US engineering company, Miliken Brothers, which, today, carry electricity cabling across the United Kingdom.

+Blomfield's last major project was the reconstruction of 4 Carlton Gardens, London, in 1932.